-This page lists all the third-party cryptanalysis results that we know of on Keccak, including FIPS 202 and SP 800-185 instances, KangarooTwelve and the authenticated encryption schemes Ketje and Keyak.
+This page lists all the third-party cryptanalysis results that we know of on Keccak, including FIPS 202 and SP 800-185 instances, KangarooTwelve, the authenticated encryption schemes Ketje and Keyak, and Kravatte.
 We may have forgotten some results, so if you think your result is relevant and should be on this page, please do not hesitate to contact us.

 The results are divided into the following categories: